-- the reaction stage.
+- the reaction stage

 For an allergy to develop, a person must have been exposed to a sufficient amount of allergen.
 The allergen penetrates the skin and binds to a protein in the skin.
-The immune system will consider this substance wrongly as harmful and develop a series of reactions causing allergic symptoms.
+The immune system will consider this substance wrongly as harmful and develops a series of reactions causing allergic symptoms.

 Once the allergy has developed, it lasts a lifetime.
 Whenever the sensitized person is exposed to this allergen, their immune system will develop allergic reactions.
 Long-term exposure to allergenic fragrances can lead to a chronic allergy with painful cracks on the skin.